Kim-Quirk/Python-Tutorial/2-linked-list.md

 Remove Function Requirements:
 * Can remove from tail
-* Remove tail should be a seperate function
+* Remove tail should be a separate function
 * Can remove from head
-* Remove from head should be a seperate function
+* Remove from head should be a separate function
 * Can remove from middle
 * Removes given input value